NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 == Equations of Motion

 === Differential Equations
+- Ordinary Differential Equations (ODE)
+- Systems of ODEs e.g. N-Body
+  - uncoupled
+  - coupled
+- Partial Differential Equations (PDE) e.g. wave equation

 === Traditional Numerical Methods
+- ODEs
   - Symplectic Integration
   - Traditional Methods in evoling Equations of Motion
   - Def don't use Runge-Kutta methods
   - Symplectic Euler
   - Velocity Verlet
   - etc.
+- PDEs
+  - Method of Lines
+  - Method of Relaxation

 One of the most important algorithms used in evolving equations of motion is the velocity Verlet method.